stormchaserroleplaying/stormchaserRPG/Talents/Bard/Creation/index.md

 ---

 # Creation
-Bards believe that the cosmos is a work of art.
+Some bards believe that the cosmos is a work of art.
 The creation of the gods and dragons.
 That creative work included harmonies that continue to resound through existence today, a power known as the 'Song of Creation'.
 Creation bards draw on that primeval song through dance, music, and poetry.
 Their teachers share this lesson: "Before the sun and the moon, there was the Song, and its music awoke the first dawn.
 Its melodies so delighted the stones and trees that some of them gained a voice of their own.
 They sing now too.
 Learn the Song, students, and you too can teach the mountains to sing and dance."

 Dwarves and gnomes often encourage their bards to become students of the Song of Creation.
 Among dragonkin, the Song of Creation is revered, for legends portray the greatest of dragons as two of the song’s first singers.